-The government vowed, in the 12th Five-Year Plan, to continue reforming the economy and emphasised the need to increase domestic consumption in order to make the economy less dependent on exports for GDP growth.
-According to the International Monetary Fund, China’s share of worldwide GDP is to grow from under 2% in 1991 to 11% in 2014.
+The government vowed, in China’s 12th Five-Year Plan (2011-2015), to continue reforming the economy and emphasised the need to increase domestic consumption in order to make the economy less dependent on exports for GDP growth.
+According to the International Monetary Fund, China’s share of worldwide GDP was to grow from under 2% in 1991 to 11% in 2014.
 This highlights the massive change underway in China.
 Telecommunications is an important vehicle to drive through this shift in economic prosperity.

 China continues to build a substantial world-class telecommunications infrastructure and the investments show no sign of abating.
 As data traffic grows, the major operators are keeping pace by increasing both domestic and international connectivity through submarine and terrestrial cable links.
 The country also has high aspirations with its space program and has developed a local industry to develop, build and deploy communications satellites.

 China is at the forefront of technology development, strongly supported by all levels of government.
 Amongst these initiatives are Cloud Computing and Smart Grid deployments and the building of Smart Cities that support the government’s climate change targets set out in the Twelfth Five Year Plan.

 Data in this report is the latest available at the time of preparation and may not be for the current year

 Monitor critical insights with our AI-powered Market Intelligence Platform gathering and analyzing intelligence in real time.
 With AI trained to spot emerging trends and detect new strategic opportunities, our clients use TMT Intelligence to accelerate their growth.

 If you want to know more about it, please see:

 BuddeComm's strategic business reports contain a combination of both primary and secondary research statistics, analyses written by our senior analysts supported by a network of experts, industry contacts and researchers from around the world as well as our own scenario forecasts.